Get Your Family Dispute Case Packet — Private, Fast, Affordable

 - Legal Aid Services: Local legal aid organizations or state-funded programs provide guidance and representation for those unable to afford private counsel.

-- Mediation and ADR Providers: Trained mediators familiar with community dynamics can serve as neutral facilitators, often working in conjunction with arbitrators.
+- Mediation and ADR Providers: Trained mediators familiar at a local employer can serve as neutral facilitators, often working in conjunction with arbitrators.

 - Local Courts and Clerk's Offices: Courts can provide information on arbitration statutes and procedures, as well as assist with enforcement.